pabitra-hota/Digital-Business-Card-Generator/README.md

 ## Features

+- Login and signup are separate pages using the same CardForge theme.
 - Signup validates input only and does not save user data.
 - Login checks only predefined sample data from `js/sampleData.js`.
 - Current login session stores only the current user email in `localStorage`.